United Kingdom

 Not significant

-The UK has one of the lowest level of forest cover in Europe, at 13% (Forest Research 2022b).
-The Government has set a target of planting 30,000 ha/y by 2025, which is aligned with the CCC’s recommendations.
-However, in 2021-2022 only 14,000 ha were planted, the majority of which were in Scotland (Forest Research 2022a).
-Tree planting rates would need to more than double in two years to achieve this target, which puts the Government’s commitment to afforestation in question.
+The UK has one of the lowest levels of forest cover in Europe, at 13% (Forest Research, 2023).
+The UK has set a target of planting 30,000 ha/yr of new woodland by 2025, which is aligned with the CCC’s recommendations.
+However, planting rates in 2023 were under half of this level (Forest Research, 2023).

 Progress in protecting and restoring degraded peatland is also significantly off track.
 The Climate Change Committee recommends that over 60,000 ha/yr of peatland is restored from 2025 onwards.
-But in 2022/23, only 13,000 ha were restored – less than a fifth of recommended levels (CCC 2023a).
-Key policy gaps include restrictions on the burning of peatland, where much peatland remains unprotected by current legislation, and phasing out the use of peat in horticultural products, where the sale of peat will only be fully banned by 2030 (The Wildlife Trusts 2023).
+But in 2022/23, only 13,000 ha were restored – less than a fifth of recommended levels (CCC, 2023a).
+Key policy gaps include restrictions on the burning of peatland, as much peatland remains unprotected by current legislation, and a faster phase-out for peat in horticultural products, as the sale of peat will currently only be fully banned by 2030 (The Wildlife Trusts, 2023).

 Latest publications